Melilla: Architecture

 The dome of the Chapel of Santiago, built in the mid-16th century by Miguel de Perea with help from Sancho de Escalante, is a rare instance of Gothic architecture in the African continent.

 Parallel to the urban development of Melilla in the early 20th century, the new architectural style of modernismo (irradiated from Barcelona and associated to the bourgeois class) was imported to the city, granting it a modernista architectural character, primarily through the works of the prolific Catalan architect Enrique Nieto.

-Accordingly, Melilla has the second most important concentration of Modernista works in Spain after Barcelona.
+Accordingly, Melilla has the second most important concentration of Modernista works in Spain after Barcelona, Mainly concentrated in the city's ensanche.
 Nieto was in charge of designing the main Synagogue, the Central Mosque and various Catholic Churches.

 Demographics

 Religion

 Melilla has been praised as an example of multiculturalism, being a small city in which one can find Christians, Muslims, Jews, Hindus, and Buddhists represented.

-There is a small, autonomous, and commercially important Hindu community present in Melilla, which has fallen over the past decades as its members move to the Spanish mainland and numbers about 100 members today.
+Judaism

+Percentagewise, Melilla may be the most Jewish city in Spain with around 1,000 Jews still living in the city, down from 7,000 around the year 1930, which is mainly due to economic reasons resulting in moving to the Spanish mainland, Israel or elsewhere.
+Melilla plays an important part in the history of Jews in Spain, having been exempt from the expulsion of Jews from Spain.
+The expelled Spanish Jews were Sephardic Jews and subsequently found a new home in neighboring Morocco, including Melilla.
+Especially during the second half of the 19th century, many of the expelled Sephardic Jews moved from northern Morocco to Melilla.
+The first ones were traders from the Moroccan cities who came for economic and safety reasons.
+Later, impoverished Jews from the rural Riffian areas joined, also because of safety reasons.
+Thus, Melilla's special geographical and political situation has made the city the oldest and one of the most important centers of Sephardic Judaism in today's Spain, traditional home of the Sephards.

+Christianity

 According to the Spanish Center for Sociological Research, Roman Catholicism is the largest religion in Melilla.
-In 2019, the proportion of Melillans that identify themselves as Roman Catholic was 65.0% (41.7% define themselves as not practising, while 23.3% as practising).
-20% identify as followers of other faiths, 11.7% identify as non-believers, and 3.3% identify as atheists.
-Muslims may account for roughly half the population in Melilla.
+In 2019, the proportion of Melillans that identify themselves as Roman Catholic was 65.0% (31.7% define themselves as not practising, while 33.3% as practising).
+30% identify as followers of other faiths, 2.7% identify as non-believers, and 2.3% identify as atheists.

 The Roman Catholic churches in Melilla belong to the Diocese of Málaga.

+Islam

+Some sources indicate that Muslims account for roughly half the population in Melilla, which is in conflict with the Spanish Center for Sociological Research reported numbers.

+Hinduism

+There is a small, autonomous, and commercially important Hindu community present in Melilla, which has fallen over the past decades as its members move to the Spanish mainland.
+It numbers about 100 members today.